 If you’ve copied an image to your clipboard using CTRL+C (Windows), ⌘+C (Mac), or right click>Copy, you can paste that image into your notebook.
 Place your cursor in the space where you want the image to appear and press CTRL+V (Windows) or ⌘+V (Mac) on your keyboard, or right click and choose Paste.

 You can add horizontal lines to divide a notebook into separate areas and create visual organization.
 When adding dividers to a notebook, they will be placed where your cursor is located.

 - Click an empty area in the notebook to reveal the bottom formatting bar, and select the divider icon (pictured above)

 - Type three dashes (---) on a new line in a notebook.

 Add a review block

 Requesting a review in a notebook allows you to collect approvals and change requests for your work and creates a record of decisions made.
 For more information, see "Request a review of a notebook."

-To add a review block to your notebook, click Request review in the top right corner.
+To add a review block to your notebook, click Request review under the notebook title.